 \subsubsection{Hamiltonian of Mean Force}

 A quantum system $\mathcal{S}$ interacting with a thermal bath $\mathcal{B} $ is described by the Hamiltonian,

-where $\hat{H}_S$ and $ \hat{H}_B$ are the hamiltonian of system and bath respectively, while $\hat{\mathcal{V}}_ {SB}$ is an interaction term of arbitrary strength.
-Here, we will consider situations where the environment is huge compared to the system, i.e. the operator norms fulfill $||\hat{H}_B|| \gg || \hat{H}_S||$, $||\hat{\mathcal{V}}_ {SB}||$.
-The Hamiltonian of mean force takes into account the average effects of the environment on the subsystem.
-The global equilibrium state of the system and the reservoir at temperature T is denoted by $\hat{\zeta}_{SB}$, which is of Gibbs form,
+where $\hat{H}_S$ and $ \hat{H}_B$ are the Hamiltonian of system and bath respectively, while $\hat{\mathcal{V}}_ {SB}$ is an interaction term of arbitrary strength.
+Here, we will consider situations where the environment is huge compared to the system, i.e., the operator norms fulfill $||\hat{H}_B|| \gg || \hat{H}_S||$, $||\hat{\mathcal{V}}_ {SB}||$.
+HMF takes into account the average effects of the environment on the subsystem.
+The global equilibrium state of the system and the reservoir at temperature $T$ is denoted by $\hat{\zeta}_{SB}$, which is of Gibbs form,